ThisisSSBishal/ThermoCycles_Models/README.md

 # ThermoCycles_Models
-Repository for all of my work on modelling thermodynamic cycles using python and coolprop Mainly validation works and novel cycle modelling
+Repository for all of my work on modelling thermodynamic cycles using python and coolprop.
+Mainly validation works and novel cycle modelling